 Best for: Healthcare and high-security environments

 The Beam product line, now owned by Blue Ocean Robotics and distributed by Awabot, remains a gold standard in telepresence.
-Originally created by Suitable Technologies (a Willow Garage spinoff), Beam robots are trusted by Fortune 500 companies and healthcare institutions worldwide.
+Trusted by Fortune 500 companies and healthcare institutions worldwide.

 Key Features: